excellarateinc/voyage-api-java/readme_docs/STANDARDS-GROOVY.md

 #### Only use visibility modifiers for non-public methods

 > Why?
-By default, Groovy considers classes and methods `public`.
-So you don't have to use the `public` modifier.
+Groovy considers classes and methods `public` by default.

 ```
 // Avoid